skywarth/country-routing-algorithm-demo-vue/README.md

 ## TODOs

+- [ ] Display each country node with attributes as popup
+- [ ] zoom out after finding the route
+- [ ] error modal/swal
-- maybe remove primeflex, not sure if necessary
+- [ ] maybe remove primeflex, not sure if necessary

+## Customize configuration

 This template should help get you started developing with Vue 3 in Vite.

-## Customize configuration

 See [Vite Configuration Reference](https://vitejs.dev/config/).